Wanseo/CAN_data_total/README.md

 The types of errors recorded as error_log.txt are as follows.
 * Num of files Error : _me.csv != 11 or, _radar.csv != 19 -> ERROR !
 * Time Stamp Error : Check time stamp for each file if float value is different -> ERROR!
-* Row Nan value Error: If row does not have a value (if Nan) -> Error!
+* Row Nan value Error: If row does not have a value (if Nan) -> ERROR !

 # << DATA >>